armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 _Book and lyrics by Oscar Hammerstein; music by Jerome Kern (Show Boat) and Richard Rodgers (Oklahoma!, South Pacific)_

-There are movie adaptations of these musicals, but I don't recommend them.
+There are movie adaptations of all these musicals, but with the possible exception of _Show Boat_, I don't recommend them.
 They are nowhere near as compelling as the stage musicals.

 There is a [2006 "staged concert" version of South